 The division of Israel into two kingdoms weakened them both.
 The Aramaeans quickly broke away from Israelite dominance, and their kingdom based on Damascus soon became one of Israel’s most powerful enemies.
 The Philistine city-states and the kingdoms of Edom, Moab and Ammon also regained their independence.

 From the mid-8th century all the kingdoms of the region came under increasing threat from the expanding Assyrian empire.
 This culminated in the later 8th century: first the kingdom of Damascus, in 732, then the kingdom of Israel, in 722, were extinguished by the Assyrians.
 Their capitals were destroyed, and both Biblical and Assyrian sources speak of massive deportations of people from Damascus and Israel.
 Replacement settlers were brought in from other parts of the empire.
-Such population exchanges were an integral part of Assyrian imperial policy, as a way of breaking old centres of power.
+Such population exchanges were an integral part of Assyrian imperial policy, as a way of breaking old centers of power.

 According to an Assyrian inscription, the number of Israelites transported from their homeland amounted to just over 27,000.
 Even taking into account a large-scale emigration to the southern kingdom, the majority of the population were still presumably left in place.
 However, groups from other parts of the Assyrian empire were settled in the area by the Assyrian authorities.
 These apparently soon adopted the Israelite worship of Yahweh, perhaps modified in some details.
 They intermarried with the native inhabitants and became the ancestors of the Samaritans.

 The territory of the old kingdom of Israel became the Assyrian province of Samaria.
 It seems to have been under a line of governors drawn from local families.